EPW80/Pizza-Hunt/README.md

 # Pizza-Hunt: A Progressive Web App for Pizza Enthusiasts

-Welcome to Pizza-Hunt!
+Welcome to Pizza Hunt!
 This is a unique, engaging, and interactive Progressive Web Application (PWA) dedicated to pizza lovers across the globe.
-Users can share their favorite pizza recipes, engage in lively discussions, and even build their own pizza creations.
-Thanks to its PWA nature, Pizza-Hunt allows for offline inputs that will sync once the user is back online.
+Users can share their favorite pizza recipes, engage in lively discussions, and even build their own creations.
+Thanks to its PWA nature, Pizza Hunt allows for offline inputs that will sync once the user is back online.
 Discuss, comment, and reply to pizza recipes at any time, anywhere!

 ## Key Features